Skip to content

 • D. Yields offspring with 50% homozygous dominant and 50% heterozygous genotypes

-• E. Results in all heterozygous offspring
+• E. Results in all homozygous dominant offspring

 Identification of Mendelian Cross Generations